cpeytier/OIC_Process_Labs/Lab1.md

 icon

-2. Add a new message by drag and drop on top of First Name – Last Name.
+2. Add a new message by drag and drop on top of First Name â€“ Last Name.
 (The message

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/5f0ae6253a0d608771d27b26925161b8.png)